KEY POINTS

 Nestled within the Southern African region, alongside neighboring countries like South Africa and Namibia, Botswana ranks among the largest producers of diamonds by value, contributing approximately 20 percent of the world’s diamond supply.

 In August, Canadian mining company Lucara Diamond Corp. made headlines by discovering a 2,492-carat diamond—the second largest in the world—at the Karowe Diamond Mine, employing advanced X-ray technology.
-This diamond ranks just behind the historic 3,016-carat Cullinan Diamond discovered in South Africa in 1905.
+The diamond ranks just behind the historic 3,016-carat Cullinan Diamond discovered in South Africa in 1905.
 Lucara previously unearthed a 1,174-carat diamond in Botswana in 2021 using the same innovative methods.

 As Botswana reinforces its status among the top five diamond-producing countries—alongside Russia, the Democratic Republic of Congo, Australia, and Canada—its hidden mineral wealth continues to attract investment and exploration, promising to shape the future of its mining sector.